PatWyr/Test/README.md

 nor Vaadin 8/14 Grid directly.
 However, the Kotlin bindings do, please read more at [vok-orm](https://github.com/mvysny/vok-orm).

+There's an example project in Java which uses vok-orm and vaadin-on-kotlin to show jdbi-orm Java entities in a Grid: [vaadin8-sqldataprovider-example](https://github.com/mvysny/vaadin8-sqldataprovider-example).
+Despite its name, the project demoes both SQLDataProvider and EntityDataProvider.

 ## Aliases

 Often database columns follow different naming convention than bean fields, e.g. database `CUSTOMER_NAME` should be mapped to the